NicolasCamachoP/GoUrlShortener/README.md

 # GoUrlShortener
-Url Shortener high availability server written in go and deployed in kubernetes.
+Url Shortener high availability server written in go and deployed with Kubernetes.